Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/traits/conjuration.md

 Effects and magic items with this trait are associated with the conjuration school of magic, typically involving summoning, creation, [teleportation](rules/traits/teleportation.md), or moving things from place to place.

+Conjuration spells transport creatures via teleportation, create an object, or bring a creature or object from somewhere else (typically from another plane) to follow your commands.

+Conjuration spells often have the [teleportation](rules/traits/teleportation.md) trait, and the creatures summoned by conjuration spells have the [summoned](rules/traits/summoned.md) trait.

 - **Categories**: School (Conjuration)